sosialistaflokkurinn/ekklesia/docs/security/FIREBASE_APP_CHECK_RESEARCH.md

 **Authors**: Ekklesia Security Team
 **Date**: October 13, 2025
 **Version**: 1.0
-**Status**: ✅ Production Implementation Complete **Project**: Ekklesia E-Democracy Platform (ekklesia-prod-10-2025)
+**Status**: ✅ Production Implementation Complete (Members Service Only - Oct 13, 2025)
+**Project**: Ekklesia E-Democracy Platform (ekklesia-prod-10-2025)

 ---

 ## Abstract

-This paper presents a comprehensive analysis of Firebase App Check implementation for securing Cloud Run services in a cost-sensitive e-democracy platform.
+This paper presents a comprehensive analysis of Firebase App Check implementation for securing Cloud Functions (Members service) in a cost-sensitive e-democracy platform.
 We examine the security architecture, implementation challenges, cost-benefit analysis, and provide empirical evidence from production deployment.
 Our findings demonstrate that Firebase App Check provides a viable, zero-cost security layer for low-to-medium traffic applications, with specific constraints and trade-offs that must be understood for successful deployment.

 **Key Contributions**:
 1. Detailed analysis of Firebase App Check as a security mechanism for Cloud Run